ocaml-ppx/ocamlformat/README.md

 When the option `--enable-outside-detected-project` is not set, .ocamlformat files outside of the project (including the one in `XDG_CONFIG_HOME`) are not read.
 The project root of an input file is taken to be the nearest ancestor directory that contains a .git or .hg or dune-project file.
 If no config file is found, formatting is disabled.

 An `.ocamlformat-ignore` file specifies files that OCamlFormat should ignore.
 Each line in an `.ocamlformat-ignore` file specifies a filename relative to the directory containing the `.ocamlformat-ignore` file.
 Lines starting with `#` are ignored and can be used as comments.

-### Diff

-[`ocamlformat-diff`](./tools/ocamlformat-diff/README.md) uses OCamlFormat to apply the same formatting to compared OCaml files, so that the formatting differences between the two files are not displayed.
-It can easily be used with `git diff`.

 ## Installation